 Other factors known to influence the AIT include the shape of the flask, the rate and duration of heating, and the flask material (NFPA (1991)).
-Recent studies have examined further the effect of the combustion vessel and the influence of increased pressure and nitrogen dilution levels on the AIT (Hirsch and Brandes, 2005, Brandes et al., 2018).
+Recent studies have examined further the effect of the combustion vessel and the influence of increased pressure and nitrogen dilution levels on the AIT (Hirsch and Brandes, 2005; Brandes, Hirsch and Stolz, 2018).
 The effect of the flask material has been highlighted by Chen and Hsieh (2010) where the AIT of ethanol measured inside a quartz flask was found to be 20 °C higher than the one measured in a borosilicate flask.
 The same authors investigated the effect of the ambient temperature and found a quadratic relation between the AIT and the ambient temperature, where the AIT showed an increase of around 10 °C for an increase of 25°C on the ambient temperature.
-The cleanliness of the flask was also reported to affect the AIT (Martin (2023)), where a flask used multiple times can lead to higher AIT readings.